sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

 2. Develop backend operators based on TPU-Kernel

-  Assuming the current path is $TPUC_ROOT/customlayer, add the backend_{op_name}.h header file in the ./include directory to declare the custom operator functions for the global layer and local layer (void backend_{op_name}_global and void backend_{op_name}_local, respectively).
-Then, add the backend_{op_name}.c file in the ./src directory and invoke the TPU-Kernel interfaces to implement the corresponding functions.
+  Assuming the current path is $TPUC_ROOT/customlayer, add the ./include/tpu_impl_custom_ops.h header file in the ./include directory to declare the custom operator functions for the global layer and local layer (void tpu_impl_{op_name}_global and void tpu_impl_{op_name}_local, respectively).
+Then, add the tpu_impl_{op_name}.c file in the ./src directory and invoke the TPU-Kernel interfaces to implement the corresponding functions.

 3. Define the operator's parameter structure and write the operator's interface

+  Notice: in the following context, {op_name} represent the name of operator, whose length is limited to 20. {chip_arch} represents architecture of chip, whose possible values are `bm1684x` or `bm1686` recently.

   a.
-Add the corresponding structure {op_name}_param_t in the ./include/backend_custom_param.h header file to receive parameters from the frontend of toolchain, based on the parameters required by the operator.
+Add the interface_{op_name}.c file in the ./src directory and implement the corresponding interfaces:
+    void api_{op_name}_global, void api_{op_name}_local (calling void tpu_impl_{op_name}_global and void tpu_impl_{op_name}_local respectively)
+    void shape_infer_{op_name} (infer shape and dtype of outputs from those of inputs).

   b.
-Add the api_{op_name}.h header file in the ./include directory to declare the interfaces for the custom operator functions (void api_{op_name}_global and void api_{op_name}_local).
-Then, add the api_{op_name}.c file in the ./src directory and implement the corresponding interfaces.

-  c.
 Additionally, users need to implement corresponding functions to parse the parameters passed from the frontend of toolchain based on the parameters required by the operator.
 Parameters are passed through a pointer to a custom_param_t array, where each custom_param_t structure contains information about a parameter, and the parameter value is stored in the corresponding member variables in custom_param_t (which includes integer, floating-point number, integer array, and floating-point array variables).
 The order of the parameters is the same as the order in which the user provides them when calling the TpuLang interface.
 The definition of the custom_param_t is as follows:

   .. code-block:: c

-    typedef struct {
+    typedef union {
       int int_t;
       float float_t;
       // max size of int and float array is set as 16